Subang Jaya, Malaysia: What to pack, what to wear, and when to go [2024]

 July

-In July, Subang Jaya is extremely hot and somewhat stormy.
+In July, Subang Jaya is consistently hot and somewhat stormy.
 Temperatures routinely are in the high 80s F (low 30s C) range.
 At night, lows are in the 70s F (low 20s C).
 This is also a rainy time for Subang Jaya, with several of the days of the month having rain.
 In July, humidity reaches as high as 70%.

 What to wear/what to pack: